 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-At least 19 mutations in the KRT16 gene have been identified in people with pachyonychia congenita.
+At least 19 mutations in the KRT16 gene have been identified in people with pachyonychia congenita, a rare condition that primarily affects the nails and skin.
 In most cases, this condition becomes apparent within the first few months of life.
-Most of the KRT16 gene mutations associated with pachyonychia congenita change single amino acids in keratin 16.
+Most of the KRT16 gene mutations associated with pachyonychia congenita change single protein building blocks (amino acids) in keratin 16.
 A few mutations delete a small number of amino acids from the protein.

 The KRT16 gene mutations responsible for pachyonychia congenita change the structure of keratin 16, preventing it from interacting effectively with keratin 6a and interfering with the assembly of the keratin intermediate filament network.
 Without this network, skin cells become fragile and are easily damaged, making the skin less resistant to friction and minor trauma.
 Even normal activities such as walking can cause skin cells to break down, resulting in the formation of severe, painful blisters and calluses.
 Additionally, fragile skin cells may abnormally produce more keratin in response to damage, which makes the skin problems worse.
-Defective keratin 16 also disrupts the growth and function of cells in the nails and oral mucosa, which explains why the signs and symptoms of pachyonychia congenita also affect these tissues.
+Defective keratin 16 also disrupts the growth and function of other tissues, such as the hair follicles and nails, which explains why the signs and symptoms of pachyonychia congenita can also affect these other parts of the body.

 Cytogenetic Location: 17q21.2

 Molecular Location on chromosome 17: base pairs 41,609,778 to 41,612,827

 The KRT16 gene is located on the long (q) arm of chromosome 17 at position 21.2.

-More precisely, the KRT16 gene is located from base pair 39,766,029 to base pair 39,769,078 on chromosome 17.
+More precisely, the KRT16 gene is located from base pair 41,609,778 to base pair 41,612,827 on chromosome 17.